chris-bc/wendigo/README.md

 <a id ="whats-new-050"></a>

+### v0.5.1

+Released for Flipper-Wendigo only - Latest ESP32-Wendigo is still v0.5.0.

+Fixes stability issues with v0.5.0.
+Further improvements coming soon!

 ### v0.5.0

 * Because crowded areas get poor results running BLE and WiFi simultaneously, restructured menu to simplify running one or the other.